Rullbeng/rg_master/_posts/2019-08-24-Guide-Website-Building.markdown

 ---
 layout: post
 title:  "An 8 Step Guide to Making Websites (Images)"
-description: A guide for people looking to make website for their businesses or to expand their audience online.
+description: A guide for people looking to make website for their business or to expand their audience online.
 From concept to code, this guide will help you get started marketing online.
 permalink: /Website-Making-Guide
 date:   2019-09-10 11:34:00 -0700
 author: Ruben Gutierrez